valecor95/QuickEvent/Documentation.md

 ### events.js
-  * ***GET '/myevents'*** : to show user events. for first, events created by the user.
+  * ***GET '/myevents'*** : to show user events.
+For first, events created by the user.
 Then, events joined by the user

   * ***GET '/createEvents'*** : to show the 'create new event' form